 Arts District Joint Venture-During 2020, the Company entered into a joint venture to develop, own, and operate AVA Arts District, an apartment community located in Los Angeles, CA, which completed construction in the current year and contains 475 apartment homes and 57,000 square feet of commercial space.
 As of December 31, 2024, the Company has a 25.0% interest in the venture, and excluding costs incurred in excess of equity in the underlying net assets of the venture, has an equity investment of \$29,932,000.
 The venture has drawn \$155,968,000 of \$167,147,000 maximum borrowing capacity of the construction loan as of December 31, 2024.
 The Company has provided the lender a payment guarantee for 30% of the venture's construction loan maximum borrowing capacity of \$167,147,000.
-Any amounts payable under the 30% construction loan guarantee by the Company for 5167,147,000 in the venture partner is obligated to perform under its construction loan guarantee, its joint venture partner is obligated to reimburse the Company for 75% of amounts paid.
+Any amounts payable under the 30% construction loan guarantee by the Company are obligations of the venture partners in proportion to their ownership interest, and in the event the Company is obligated to perform under its construction loan guarantee, its joint venture partner is obligated to reimburse the Company for 75% of amounts paid.
 The venture is an unconsolidated VIE as the Company is not the primary beneficiary due to shared control and decision making with its venture partner.
 The Company and its venture partner share decision making authority for all significant aspects of the venture's activities including, but not limited to, changes in the ownership, changes to the development plan or budget, and major operating decisions including annual business plans.